For additional fee information, also see Wells Fargo Consumer and Business Fees

 - $50,000 or more in any combination of qualifying linked bank, brokerage (available through our brokerage affiliate Wells Fargo Advisors, LLC) and credit balances (including 10% of mortgage balances, certain mortgages not eligible).

 - To help you keep track of the balance in your qualifying accounts, you may find it helpful to view all your accounts online.
-Please call us at the number below for assistance with linking your PMA Package to Wells Fargo Online Banking.
+Please call us at the number below for assistance with linking your Portfolio by Wells Fargo relationship to Wells Fargo Online Banking.

 - If you think your combined balance may fall below the minimum combined balance requirement to avoid the monthly service fee, please call us to discuss other account options that may be better suited to your needs.

-Please refer to your Consumer Account Fee And Information Schedule for additional information about the PMA Package.
-If you wish to speak to a banker about the PMA Package, specialists are available to assist you 24 hours a day, 7 days a week at 1-800-742-4932.
+Please refer to your Consumer Account Fee And Information Schedule for additional information about the Portfolio by Wells Fargo relationship.
+If you wish to speak to a banker about your Portfolio by Wells Fargo relationship, specialists are available to assist you 24 hours a day, 7 days a week at 1-800-742-4932.

 What is an overdraft fee or returned item fee?